joelkennerley/ufc-stats-scraper/README.md

 - Fighter attributes and overall statistics
 - Fight summaries including winner, method, round, and more

-The data is used to build a UFC outcome prediction model.

 All data is up-to-date as of **16/04/2025**.

 ## Known issues